Estate Planning: How to get started?

 Hi!
 I’m Brittany.
 I am an estate planning assistant at O’Leary-Guth Law Office, S.C.

 Most of us know how critically important a well-done estate plan is.
-And yet, many people die without an estate plan in place because they mistakenly believe having one prepared is a long and drawn-out process.
+And yet, many people die without an estate plan in place because they mistakenly believe having one prepared needs to be a long and drawn-out process.
 In reality, it’s easier than you may think!

-The following is an overview of the 4 simple steps to having O’Leary-Guth Law Office prepare an estate plan for you.
+The following is an overview of the 4 key steps to having O’Leary-Guth Law Office prepare an estate plan for you.

 Step One – Reach Out.
 First, contact me!
 You can call me at (262) 238-6996, or e-mail me at firstname.lastname@example.org Once you contact me, I will send you a Personal Information Form to help you get organized.
 The Personal Information Form is a place for you to outline your financial information and to answer some basic questions about yourself, your family and your objectives.